L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

   - [Limitation] NVFBC_BACKEND_X11 is for X11 only.
 - [Capture] Implemented NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
 This backend can capture occluded applications on both X11 and Wayland.
 This new capture backend API was just released in H2 2025.
   - [Limitation] Current capture API v1.9 only works with Vulkan programs, but not OpenGL programs.
 MangoHud could show which display library a program uses.
-  - [Limitation] This repo's implementation has only been tested on x11.
+  - [Limitation] This repo's implementation only works with x11, but not wayland.
   - [Requirement] Requires a Nvidia GPU with the latest driver. (tested on 580.xx)
   - [Requirement] nvidia-dbus.conf needs to be placed at /etc/dbus-1/system.d/, then reboot. (requires dbus only, not related to systemd)
 ##  Ver 0.9 Linux only [Wayland support]